microsoft/playwright/docs/src/test-api-testing-js.md

 * associated with a [BrowserContext]
 * isolated instance, created via [`method: APIRequest.newContext`]

-The main difference is that [APIRequestConxtext] accessible via [`property: BrowserContext.request`] and [`property: Page.request`] will populate request's `Cookie` header from the browser context and will automatically update browser cookies if [APIResponse] has `Set-Cookie` header:
+The main difference is that [APIRequestContext] accessible via [`property: BrowserContext.request`] and [`property: Page.request`] will populate request's `Cookie` header from the browser context and will automatically update browser cookies if [APIResponse] has `Set-Cookie` header: